Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Abstract

 \section{Abstract}

-A powerful feature in mechanism design is the ability to irrevocably commit to the rules of a mechanism.
-Commitment is achieved by public declaration, which enables players to verify incentive properties in advance and the outcome in retrospect.
-However, public declaration can reveal superfluous information that the mechanism designer might prefer not to disclose, such as her target function or private costs.
-Avoiding this may be possible via a trusted mediator; however, the availability of a trusted mediator, especially if mechanism secrecy must be maintained for years, might be unrealistic.
-We propose a new approach to commitment, and show how to commit to, and run, \emph{any given mechanism} without disclosing it, while enabling the verification of incentive properties and the outcome---all without the need for any mediators.
-Our framework is based on zero-knowledge proofs---a cornerstone of modern cryptographic theory.
-Applications include non-mediated bargaining with hidden yet binding offers.
+A central tenet in mechanism design is the ability to irrevocably commit to a mechanism.
+Commitment is achieved by public declaration, letting players verify incentive properties in advance and the outcome in retrospect.
+However, public declaration can reveal superfluous information that is private to the mechanism designer, such as her target function or costs.
+We propose a new approach to commitment, and show how to commit to, and run, \emph{any given mechanism} without disclosing it, while enabling the verification of incentive properties and the outcome---all without any mediators.
+Our framework leverages zero-knowledge proofs---a cornerstone of modern cryptographic theory.